glpaparelli/competitive-programming/notes/cp-notes.md

 We observe that `sum` takes constant time and `add` takes $\Theta(\log n)$ time.
-This is very good, can we extend this solution to support `sum` queries on more positions?

-**Observation:** currently we are not supporting queries for positions within the ranges between consecutive powers of 2.
+This is very good, can we extend this solution to support `sum` queries on more positions? currently we are not supporting queries for positions within the ranges between consecutive powers of 2.
 Look at the image above: positions that falls in the range (subarray) `[5, 7]`, which falls between the indices $4$ ($2^2$) and $8$ ($2^3$), are not supported.
 In fact we can't make the query `sum(5)`.
 **Enabling queries for this subarray is a smaller instance of our original problem.**

-We can apply the **same strategy by adding a new level** to our tree.
+We apply the **same strategy by adding a new level** to our tree.
 The children of a node stores the partial sums **starting from the next element**.
 The emphasis is in *starting*.